xamry/notes/Java/Java 8 new features.md

 # Java 8 New Features

 ## Default and Static Methods in interfaces
 From Java 8, interfaces are enhanced to have a method with implementation.
 We can use `default` and `static` keyword to create interfaces with method implementation.
+Default methods can be overriden while static methods can't.

 ## Functional Interfaces**
 An interface with exactly one abstract method becomes a Functional Interface.
 We don’t have to use @FunctionalInterface annotation to mark an interface as a Functional Interface, but we should, in order to avoid accidental addition of abstract methods in the functional interfaces.
 Functional interfaces provide common **functional programming patterns**.
 Since functional interfaces have only one method, lambda expressions can easily provide the method implementation.